kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

         namespace: redis-ns # this indicates the policy is a consumer policy
 ```

-Policies that support both `from` and `to` and specify them at the same time shouldn't be allowed as well.
+Namespace-scoped policies that support both `from` and `to` and specify them at the same time shouldn't be allowed as well.

 ### Syntactic sugar